Malabika Pramanik: Recognition

 the 2016 winner of the Krieger–Nelson Prize, given annually by the Canadian Mathematical Society to an outstanding female researcher in mathematics.

 In 2018 the Canadian Mathematical Society listed her in their inaugural class of fellows.
-She was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to complex and harmonic analysis and mentoring and support for the participation of under-represented groups in mathematics".
+She was named a Fellow of the American Mathematical Society, in the 2022 "for contributions to complex and harmonic analysis and mentoring and support for the participation of under-represented groups in mathematics".
+Pramanik was an invited speaker at the International Congress of Mathematicians in 2022.